-I am a member of the Scottish Primate Reseacrh Group, and am involved in a number of collaboarations with colleagues at Edinburgh, Stirling and St Andrews.
-However my main research focus is on the associations of social behaviour, personality, well-being and emotional perception.
+I am a member of the Scottish Primate Research Group, and am involved in a number of collaborations with colleagues at Edinburgh, Stirling, and Kyoto Universities.
+My main research focus is on the associations of social behaviour, personality, well-being and emotional perception.
 This involves collection and analysis of both behavioural data and keeper-rated questionnaires.
 This work builds on that of my supervisor Dr Alex Weiss and his colleagues.

-- Personality, facial width-to-height-ratio and development in capuchins Sapajus apella.
+- Personality, facial metrics and facial perception in capuchins Sapajus apella.

-- Personality and social behaviour in squirrel monkeys Saimiri sciureus.
+- Personality, wellbeing and genetic polymorphism in squirrel monkeys Saimiri sciureus and S. boliviensis.

 Le Roux, A., Beehner, J. C. & Bergman, T. J. (2011).
 Female Philopatry and Dominance Patterns in Wild Geladas.
 American Journal of Primatology 73, 422–430

 Le Roux, A. & Bergman, T. J. (2012).
 Indirect rival assessment in a social primate, Theropithecus gelada.
 Animal Behaviour 82, 249-255.

 Banes, G. L. (2012).
 The Kingfisher Encyclopedia of Life.
 London: Kingfisher.

 The Living Links Public Engagement Talk (2015): Squirrel monkey personality and genetic polymorphism.

 Wildlife Research Centre, Kyoto University (2015): Squirrel monkey personality and genetic polymorphism.